DynamicSuffering/SysBurnerV4/README.md

 Instead, you can copy few components but please make sure to credit This is the first and original version
 Operated purely by batch files, a windows automation file which is optimized and mostly undetectable

+INCOMPLETE BUILD!!! <--------------
+Github doesnt allow me to upload or create directories?
+Which I need for this project Also I literally cannot mass import, bruh!!!
+Im lazy anyways dont expect a complete build in the few coming months

+NOTE: The complete build is on my local computer